Blog and newsNews

 So, it’s all about you protecting your ‘nest egg’ as best as possible against any threats, whether it is prohibitive taxes, creditors, ex-spouses, former business partners, and, of course, the government.

-Even if we can help you here, the strategy’s design must be done carefully.
+All in all, this strategy’s design must be done carefully.
 The IRS basically can, essentially, sidestep the legal definition and define what they see as a life insurance policy.
-To avoid this issue, all our American clients need a structuring that uses a trust structure with a settlor’s details kept entirely confidential.
+To avoid this issue, all American clients need a structuring that uses a trust structure with a settlor’s details kept entirely confidential.

 But that doesn’t mean American clients can use whichever trust they desire.
 If you use a Nevis trust, the IRS may cause some problems.

-That’s why we recommend a Maltese trust arrangement to avoid IRS-reporting issues.
+In this regard, a Maltese trust arrangement can help you avoid IRS-reporting issues.
 It is the only international trust arrangement the IRS has categorically approved, meaning it won’t cause reporting issues and there won’t be any investment curtailments.
 This arrangement is suitable for American tax residents and US expats.

-One of our partner’s foundations is providing a flexible approach to product development to produce instruments with international investment in mind.
-We don’t aim to produce cookie-cutter solutions but investments that produce a long-term performance that suits widely different investment needs and profiles.
-We want to tailor a solution for you, whether you want a sophisticated investment portfolio, a high- risk, high-reward strategy, or just saving for the future with tax-optimization.
-Contact us right now and we will design a strategy for you with our experts.
+This is a flexible approach to product development to produce instruments with international investment in mind.
+The objective is not to produce cookie-cutter solutions but investments that produce a long-term performance that suits widely different investment needs and profiles.
+It's a tailored solution for you, whether you want a sophisticated investment portfolio, a high- risk, high-reward strategy, or just saving for the future with tax-optimization.

 - Banking and Accounts